-Musitek® and its licensors retain all ownership rights to the SmartScore® computer program and/or other computer programs offered by Musitek including all associated documentation and materials.
+Musitek[®] and its licensors retain all ownership rights to the SmartScore[®] computer program and/or other computer programs offered by Musitek including all associated documentation and materials.
 Use of SmartScore is governed by the license agreement printed on the media envelope or within the installer encoded in the program.
 SmartScore source code is a confidential trade secret of Musitek.
 You may not attempt to decipher, reverse-engineer, decompile or develop any derivative code found within SmartScore or knowingly allow others to do so.
 SmartScore and its documentation may not be sublicensed and may not be transferred to any other entities without the prior written consent of Musitek.

 SmartScore is licensed and not sold to you.
 You may install and use it on up to five (5) different machines solely for your own use before having to request more installation permissions from Musitek.
-You may not make copies of the installer or executable program onto any media even if at the same location.
-You are authorized to store copies of generated files for your own use or for archival purposes only.
-Only you or agents authorized by you who have agreed to the above restrictions may use SmartScore.
+You may not copy the installer or executable program onto any media even if at the same location.
+You are authorized to store copies of generated files for your own use.
+You are free to distribute SmartScore-generated files without any restriction from Musitek.
+Successful installation of SmartScore is confirmation that you agree with the terms outlined in the Musitek end user license agreement (EULA).

-Your right to copy this manual is restricted by international copyright laws.
+Your right to reproduce this manual is restricted by international copyright laws.
 Making copies, adaptations or compilations of this publication without prior written consent of Musitek is prohibited by law and constitutes a punishable legal violation.

-MUSITEK PROVIDES THIS PUBLICATION "AS IS" WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY OR FITNESS FOR ANY PARTICULAR PURPOSE.
+MUSITEK PROVIDES THIS PUBLICATION "AS IS" WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY OR FITNESS FOR ANY PARTICULAR PUR-POSE.
 Musitek may revise this publication from time to time without notice.

-Introduction to SmartScore X and Using SmartScore X; Written by Chris Newell. / Edited by Brad Ranola

-SmartScore was designed and developed by Chris Newell, Ojai, CA Programming by ICT, S.A., and Moniusoft, S.A.., Poland.
-SmartScore and Musitek are registered trademarks of Musitek Corporation.
-Ojai, CA. Microsoft and Windows are registered trademarks of Microsoft Corporation.

-Apple, Macintosh and OS X ares registered trademarks of Apple Computer, Inc.
+Introduction to SmartScore X^2 and Using SmartScore X^2 ; Written by Chris Newell SmartScore was designed and developed by Chris Newell, Ojai, CA Programming by Moniusoft S.A. and Conficode S.A., Warsaw, Poland SmartScore and Musitek are registered trademarks of Musitek Corporation, Ojai, CA Microsoft and Windows are registered trademarks of Microsoft Corporation Apple, Macintosh and OS X ares registered trademarks of Apple Computer, Inc.